vivekgarudi/Semantic-Kernal-Azure/PlugIn-for-KQLQueries-on-Log-Analytics/README.md

-# Creating a Semantic Function-Based Solution for KQL Queries
+# Running natural language queries against Log analytics using Semantic function

 In this blog post, we will walk through the process of creating a semantic function-based solution that can accept a string like "please share all sign-in locations?" and generate a KQL (Kusto Query Language) query.
 This query will be used to retrieve log analytics data from the signin table.